AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 2026 reframed “build vs buy” as “own vs orchestrate.”
 Three patterns emerge:

-Build the differentiating layer: AI copilots tailored to your domain (WebRTC quality heuristics, ML model drift detection), agentic test generation, internal workflow automation.
-18–36 month runway; significant hiring risk.
+Build the differentiating layer: AI copilots tailored to your domain (WebRTC quality heuristics, model-drift detection), agentic test generation, internal workflow automation.
+18–36 month runway; real hiring risk.

 Adapt (platform).
-Purchase core platforms, customize the experience layer.
-Example: Snyk for SAST + internal Slack integration + custom policy rules written on top.
-6–12 month ROI; dual maintenance burden is the main cost.
+Buy core platforms, customize the experience layer — Snyk for SAST plus internal Slack integration plus custom policy rules on top.
+6–12 month ROI; dual maintenance is the main cost.

-Cautionary data point: S&P Global found 42% of enterprise AI initiatives were scrapped in 2025 (up from 17% in 2024).
+A cautionary data point: S&P Global’s 2025 enterprise-AI survey found the share of companies abandoning most of their AI initiatives jumped from 17% to 42%, with about 46% of proofs-of-concept scrapped before production.
 Success depends on picking the right pattern per initiative, not org-wide.

 When not to adopt AI QA (yet)